anowercs/EEG_Decoding_Musical_Preferences/README.md

 * a version of this README with emojis removed,
 * a short version for journal submission,
-* or an English-polished version for your thesis appendix,

 just tell me — I can generate those too.